 Despite stores being busier than normal, it’s important that customers still have a good experience when shopping during back-to-school season.
 One way to improve the shopping experience is by ensuring shelves are organized and stocked, as well as having more open cashier lanes.
 All of this can be done with the help of more workers, which is where the gig economy comes in.
 On-demand labor can handle these extra tasks so that employees can continue completing their day-to-day duties and maintaining business as usual.

-Do you need help staffing your retail store during this back-to-school season?
+Do you need help with staffing demand during this back-to-school season?
 Shiftgig can help.